winkerVSbecks/how-to-rebase/README.md

 git push origin my-feature -f
 ```

 Yes, that's a force push there.
 Because you have successfully re-written git history.
-Where you previously had multiple commits you now only have one commits.
+Where you previously had multiple commits you now only have one commit.

 ### Resolving Conflicts